 “I never go to the hospital, so I don’t need supplemental.”

-As covered in our last Myth Busters post, supplemental insurance isn’t just voluntary insurance or hospital indemnity.
+Supplemental insurance isn’t just voluntary insurance or hospital indemnity.
 That means it doesn’t just cover those unexpected hospital visits.
 It can actually cover a lot more.

-Expense reimbursed insured supplemental plans provide coverage for everyday expenses like deductibles, co-pays and prescriptions, as well as the more unexpected expenses like hospital stays and cancer treatments.
+Expense reimbursed supplemental insured plans provide coverage for everyday expenses like deductibles, co-pays and prescriptions, as well as the more unexpected expenses like hospital stays and cancer treatments.